-For each module you are taking, you will be expected to spend one evening in St Andrews and around 8-12 hours studying independently per week.
+For each module you are taking, you will be expected to spend one evening in St Andrews and around 8 to 12 hours studying independently per week.
 Many students choose to study two modules per semester, which means that they spend two evenings in St Andrews and up to 24 hours studying per week.

 Entrance requirements for the evening degree are more flexible than for full-time degree programmes:

-- Additionally prior learning from lower-level qualifications is recognised
+- Prior learning from lower-level qualifications is recognised.

 - If your first language is not English, you will need to provide evidence of English language competence.

 These are our basic entrance requirements, but many candidates apply with further qualifications.
 Further qualifications will be viewed positively on your application form, but are not required.

 Unless you meet the criteria for the Part-time Fee Grant (see below), you will be required to pay tuition fees for modules taken on the evening degree programme.
 You will be expected to pay £303 for every 20-credit module that you study.
 It is possible to set up an instalment plan to help you to budget for these fees.